karanchahal/papers/dcn.md

 # Dynamic Coattention Networks For Question Answering

 This paper aims to provide a model for QA.
 It encorporates a novel co attention system between the question and the passage.
+The basic gist of this paper is that attention is usually calculated for a single entity, or vector.
+In this paper , they devised a mechanism to create attention vectors for two vectors/modalities, the passage and the question.

 ## Author
 Salesforce

 ## Paper Link
 https://arxiv.org/abs/1611.01604